 Factors That Can Increase Your Risk Of Getting Skin Cancer

-Dr. Perri firmly believes in educating his Spring patients on skin cancer and the factors that can increase your risk of being diagnosed in the future.
+Dr. Perri firmly believes in educating his patients on skin cancer and the factors that can increase your risk of being diagnosed in the future.
 Because of this, we are taking time in this blog to list several of them, so keep reading.

 It’s not quite fair, but the older you are, the more likely you are to develop skin cancer.
 Be sure to make annual appointments with Dr. Perri for skin cancer screenings so you can be sure you’re free and clear.

 Again, it’s not fair, but men are twice as likely to develop skin cancer than women.
-Men in Spring need to have yearly skin cancer screenings with Dr. Perri to be sure any abnormalities are caught early.
+Men need to have yearly skin cancer screenings with Dr. Perri to be sure any abnormalities are caught early.

 Your skin tone

 Those with a lighter skin tone are at a greater risk of developing skin cancer.
 The risk increases even more if you have blonde or red hair or green or blue eyes.
 If this sounds like you, call Dr. Perri to schedule a skin cancer screening today.

 If your immune system is weakened due to a virus or disease, you are at an increased risk of developing skin cancer, and skin cancer screenings should be part of your overall wellness plan.